thecodingmachine/symfony-vuejs/src/api/README.md

 ### Tests

 // TODO explain how to write tests.
+// TODO explain that a use case must be injected somewhere before being usable in tests.

 Before pushing your commits to the repository or even while coding, run the following command: